zarateganso10/zarateganso10/README.md

 ## Hello guys 👋

 <br/>I'm student and lover of computer science.
-<br/>I try to resolve problems with code to make easy my life :smiley:
+<br/>I try to resolve problems with code to make my life easier :smiley:
 <br/>I'm Fullstack Developer :computer:

  :rocket:  &nbsp; I'm studyng **Computer Engineering**, but also **NodeJS** and their technologies :heart_eyes:
- <br/> :purple_heart: &nbsp; I would like to help people with code
+ <br/> :purple_heart: &nbsp; I would like to help people with their code
  <br/> :blush: &nbsp; I can help you with C and C++
  <br/> :zap: &nbsp; Languages: C, C++, Python, javascript
  <br/> :computer: &nbsp; My stack: ReactJS, Node.js, React Native